Pinsius/PinGUI/README.md

  http://www.boost.org/

 I stopped to continue the development of this GUI library, as I´ve decided to dedicate my spare time to development of my own game engine.
-However, I was able to create my first editor prototypes using this library, it server well, but needed much more effort and time for its development.
+However, I was able to create my first editor prototypes using this library, it served well, but needed much more effort and time for its development.
 The code doesn´t have best architecture, but its working, and you may use it as you want.
 Thanks.
 I won´t delete the description below, so it stays as before.

 Some of its features are :